News Rover Review

 Like any other newsreader, you would need to enter your server information to be able to use News Rover.
 Just go to the configure button and look for the server tab to enter your provider’s server address, NNTP port, nickname for the server, and login information (if required).
 This is also where you can indicate the maximum connection to a server and the disconnect time.

-If you do not have a Usenet provider yet, consider browsing through top Usenet providers to see which one is most appealing to you.
+If you do not have a Usenet provider yet, consider browsing through the best Usenet service providers to see which one is most appealing to you.

 Scheduling & Automation